 By default, exceptions are reported but Concordion continues processing the rest of the test.
 (More details)

-However, fixtures can be annotated with @FailFast
+However, fixtures can be annotated with @FailFast to stop further

 processing if an exception is encountered.
 This can be useful if further processing